vatsal-bhakodia/smriti-ai/README.md

 - ❓ Interactive quizzes to boost recall

 ⏳ **Spaced Revision with WhatsApp Reminders**
-Receive gentle reminders every 3 days to revise.
-Quizzes are delivered directly on WhatsApp for on-the-go revision.
+Revise smarter with gentle reminders every 3 days and quick quizzes delivered straight to your WhatsApp for easy on-the-go revision.

 📊 **Progress Tracking**
-See how much you’ve improved over time, identify weak areas, and never lose track of your learning.
+Watch your progress, fix your weak spots, and never lose momentum in learning.

 💬 **Multimodal Interface**
 Use it on web, and soon — on WhatsApp & mobile apps too!